-Tanya graduated from Brandon University in 1998 and has been practicing for 19yrs in and around Brandon since her graduation.
+Tanya graduated from Brandon University in 1998 and has been practicing in and around Brandon ever since.
 She has worked predominantly in the area of crisis and trauma having worked for Westman Crisis Services since 1998 and for The Department of National Defense as The Mental Health Nurse from 2008-2014, having moved into Academia at Brandon University in The Department of Psychiatric Nursing in 2014.
 Tanya has worked casual and or short term in many other areas as well over the past years including Centre for Adult Psychiatry, Child and Adolescent Treatment Center and as a Mental Health Nurse in Killarney.
-Tanya has been involved with the RPNF in previous years from 2004-2009 as Chair of Scholarships and for the past 2 years as Chair of Awards of Excellence.
-In April 2017 Tanya, worked with other Brandon board members to facilitate/host a successful SudSpud Fundraiser @ Houston’s Roadhouse on April 21, 2017.
+Tanya has been involved with the RPNF in previous years from 2004-2009 as Chair of Scholarships and for the past 4 years as Chair of Awards of Excellence.

 Dr. Beverley Hicks graduated as a psychiatric nurse in New Zealand immigrating to Manitoba in 1967.
 The majority of Beverley’s practice was as an educator at Brandon Mental Health Center.
 She completed her career as faculty at Brandon University in the Department of Psychiatric Nursing.
-In 2008, Beverley earned her PhD with her research entitled “From Barnyards to Books and Beyond”.
-She is currently writing the history of psychiatric nursing at Brandon University.
+In 2008, Beverley earned her PhD with her research entitled “From Barnyards to Books and Beyond” on the history of psychiatric nursing in Manitoba.
+She is currently writing a second book on the history of psychiatric nursing from 1980 on..
 Beverley is very supportive of the RPNF having served on the board since 2009, and as chair of the Scholarship Committee since 2010.
-In this position she has worked with RPN’s in Manitoba and nationally to annually receive, evaluate and recommend the seven Manitoba and National scholarship winners to the board.
+In this position she has worked with RPN’s in Manitoba and nationally to annually receive, evaluate and recommend the seven Manitoba and National scholarship recipients to the board.
 Beverley continues to support the evolution of psychiatric nursing in Canada through her writing and sharing her knowledge and expertise with the RPNF board.

 Amy Martyniuk has been working with the Correctional Service Canada’s Community Mental Health program since May 2007.
-She graduated from Brandon University in 2002, with a Bachelor of Science in Psychiatric Nursing.
-Amy’s experience include: working in the field of community mental health; addiction, including methadone maintenance; crisis stabilization; and working on inpatient psychiatry units.
+She graduated from Brandon University in 2002, with a Bachelor of Science in Psychiatric Nursing; and in 2017 she graduated from Athabasca University with a Masters in Health Studies.
+Amy’s experience includes: working in the field of community mental health; addiction, including methadone maintenance; crisis stabilization; and working on inpatient psychiatry units.
 She is currently responsible for the coordination of mental health services and supports for offenders with mental disorders on conditional release from federal institutions and for facilitating continuity of care in community.
 Amy also provides training to parole officers, police officers and other professional and non-professional groups in the areas of mental health, FASD, addictions, employment and intervention strategies.
-In 2016 Amy received the Alf Barnett and John Crawford Scholarships for her master’s work related to “Effective intervention strategies for working with adults with FASD and co-occurring mental health challenges: A teaching manual”.
-Amy previously served on the Board of the CRPNM and the RPNF 2013-2015.
-She volunteered with the RPNF Scholarship Committee in 2017.
-“I enjoy volunteering and public education in the areas of mental health, Women’s issues and FASD, and I hope to continue in this capacity in part through my role as a board member.”
-Adapted from the internet 2011.
+In 2016 Amy received the Alf Barnett and John Crawford Scholarships for her master’s work related to “Effective intervention strategies for working with adults with FASD and co-occurring mental health challenges”.
+Amy enjoys volunteering and public education in the areas of mental health, Women’s issues and FASD, and hopes to continue in this capacity in part through my role as a board member.

 Mallory Schmitz RPN BScPN